-Let your customers know how their t-shirt will be shipped, how much it will cost them, if they should expect any customs or duties fees and how long they should expect their package to arrive.
+- Shipping Information: Let your customers know how their t-shirt will be shipped, how much it will cost them, whether they should expect any customs or duties fees, and how long they should expect their package to arrive.
 Providing all this information upfront allows your customers to create realistic expectations of your service so they know what to expect.

 Launching Your Website